 Settlements with third-party payors for retroactive adjustments due to audits, reviews or investigations are considered variable consideration and are included in the determination of the estimated transaction price for providing patient care.
 These settlements are estimated based on the terms of the payment agreement with the payor, correspondence from the payor and the Hospital's historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
 Estimated settlements are adjusted in future periods as adjustments become known (that is, new information becomes available), or as years are settled or are no longer subject to such audits, reviews, and investigations.
-Adjustments arising from a change in the transaction price, were not significant in 2022 or 2021.
+Adjustments arising from a change in the transaction price, were not significant in 2024 or 2023.

 Generally patients who are covered by third-party payors are responsible for related deductibles and coinsurance, which vary in amount.
 The Hospital also provides services to uninsured patients, and offers those uninsured patients a discount, either by policy or law, from standard charges.
 The Hospital estimates the transaction price for patients with deductibles and coinsurance and from those who are uninsured based on historical experience and current market conditions.
 The initial estimate of the transaction price is determined by reducing the standard charge by any contractual adjustments, discounts, and implicit price concessions.
 Subsequent changes to the estimate of the transaction price are generally recorded as adjustments to patient service revenue in the period of the change.
-Adjustments arising from a change in the transaction price were not significant for the years ending July 31, 2022 and 2021.
-Subsequent changes that are determined to be the result of an adverse change in the patient's ability to pay are recorded as bad debt expense.
-Bad debt expense for the years ended July 31, 2022 and 2021 was not significant.
+Adjustments arising from a change in the transaction price were not significant for the years ending July 31, 2024 and 2023.
+Subsequent changes that are determined to be the result of an adverse change in the patient's ability to pay based on current or future estimated credit losses (determined on a portfolio basis when applicable) are recorded as credit loss expense.
+Credit loss expense for the years ended July 31, 2024 and 2023 was not significant.